ldijkman/ESPxWebFlMgr/README.md

 ---

-# Edit Electra's Skin online inbrowser filemanager
+# Edit Electra's Skin online inbrowser WebFileManager

 Would like to run this on ESPAsyncWebServer for Electra https://github.com/ldijkman/randomnerd_esp32_wifi_manager